andreiavrammsd/microservices-persistent-communication/README.md

 * The request is validated (if FAST_PUBLISH is set to 0).
 * Your request is sent to a queue.
 * One or many consumers (QUEUE_NUMBER_OF_CONSUMERS) process the queue and perform the calls.
-* If a call fails (and retry option was not set to false), it will be requeued after a specified time (RETRY_FAILED_AFTER_MILLISECONDS).
+* If a call fails (and requeue property was not sent false), it will be requeued after a specified time (REQUEUE_FAILED_AFTER_MILLISECONDS).

 #### Call validation rules